Multithreading: Creating User-Interface Threads

 Controlling function for the thread.
 Contains the message pump.
 Rarely overridden.

-MFC provides two versions of AfxBeginThread through parameter overloading: one for worker threads only and one for user-interface threads and worker threads.
+MFC provides two versions of AfxBeginThread through parameter overloading: one that can only create worker threads and one that can create user-interface threads or worker threads.
 To start your user-interface thread, call the second overload of AfxBeginThread, providing the following information:

 The RUNTIME_CLASS of the class you derived from CWinThread.